 The Medieval Institute customarily employs research application assistants in a variety of clerical, editorial, and research capacities.
 Research Application assistantships are awarded to exceptionally promising incoming students and to students in good academic standing who are continuing in the M.A. program.

 All students considered for admission to the M.A. program are considered for departmental financial aid.
 For returning students, the deadline for applications for assistantships for the following academic year is February 15.
-Applicants must submit a completed application form—together with a résumé listing teaching, clerical, and editing experience—to the director of the Medieval Institute, as well as two letters of reference from people at WMU who are familiar with the student's academic promise and achievement.
-Those letters should address the student's suitability for college teaching and/or employment in a clerical, editorial, or research position.
+Applicants must submit a completed application form—together with a résumé listing teaching, research, publishing, marketing, and clerical experience—to the director of the Medieval Institute, as well as two letters of reference from people at WMU who are familiar with the student's academic promise and achievement.
+Those letters should address the student's academic performance and suitability for college teaching and/or employment in a clerical, editorial, or research position.
+If applying for a teaching assistantship, include in your application materials a narrative response to the following prompt: If you have taught before, write a 700- to 1000-word essay explaining your teaching philosophy and experience.
+If you have not taught, write a 500-word essay in which you imagine your own approach to teaching.

 The assistantship application form for returning students is available in two formats, as a Microsoft Word form and as an interactive PDF file.

 Assistantship Application Form (Microsoft Word form to download, complete, and submit to the Director of the Medieval Institute by February 15)

 Assistantship Application Form (interactive PDF file to download, complete, print out, and submit to the Director of the Medieval Institute by February 15)

 Viewing PDF files requires Adobe Acrobat Reader© or comparable software.
 You can download the reader for free.